ps-pat/Lineage/Readme.md

 be imported with a simple `import Lineage` statement.

 ## Example
-This is an example of a simple ancestral recombination graph outputed by Lineage:
+This is an example of a simple ancestral recombination graph outputted by
+Lineage:

 ![Lineage example](/.readme_assets/example.svg)